-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Campbell is shown as a purple triangle. (analysis methodology)
+Campbell is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Campbell sponsored bills primarily in these issue areas:

-Finance and Financial Sector (25%) Taxation (20%) Housing and Community Development (20%) Foreign Trade and International Finance (15%) Armed Forces and National Security (10%) Transportation and Public Works (10%)
+Finance and Financial Sector (25%) Housing and Community Development (20%) Taxation (20%) Foreign Trade and International Finance (15%) Armed Forces and National Security (10%) Transportation and Public Works (10%)

 From Dec 2005 to Dec 2014, Campbell missed 986 of 6,937 roll call votes, which is 14.2%.
 This is much worse than the median of 2.5% among the lifetime records of representatives serving in Dec 2014.
-ProPublica has tracked 66 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|